 What is Aspergillus niger?

-Aspergillus niger is the most abundant mold found throughout the environment – in soil, water, vegetation, in fecal matter, decomposing matter, or even floating in the air.
+Aspergillus niger is the most abundant moldopen_in_new found throughout the environment — in soil, water, vegetation, fecal matter, decomposing matter, or even floating in the air.
 Cannabis farms have found Aspergillus spores in their product.
 It manifests itself as “black mold” on many types of food, particularly fruits, vegetables, and nuts.
-However, it also infects bread products and has been known to infect the fermentation and lagering areas of breweries .
-It gets its name from the latin ‘aspergillum’ meaning ‘holy water sprinkler’ (in reference to its appearance), while ‘niger’ is simply the latin word for ‘black.’
+However, it also infects bread productsopen_in_new and has been known to infect the fermentation and lagering areas of breweriesopen_in_new.

 Preventing the Spread of Aspergillus niger